NorkzYT/Wolflith/README.md

 ## Usage

+Make sure you have make installed.
+If you don't, run `sudo apt install make` or `sudo yum install make` depending on your distro.

 After pulling the repo to your Linux machine of choice, run `make help`.

 This will show you the available commands.